ptimoner/AMRemote/README.md

 # AMRemote
-Standard scripts to run AccessMod analyses remotely (HPC or server) through the replay function.
+Standard scripts to run AccessMod analyses remotely (server or HPC) through the replay function.

 Are currently available:
-- Standard replay with or without different travel times
+- Standard replay (any module) with or without different travel times
-- Replay splitting the analysis by regions (appropriate for coverage analysis in large countries).
+- Replay splitting the analysis by region (appropriate for coverage analysis in large countries).

 ## Upload files